 Check out the PHOTO GALLERYfor help with identification and to see at a glance when a permit is needed.
-The flowcharts below can also guide you on whether a permit is needed.
+The flowcharts below can also guide you.

 Controlling Nuisance Mammals in Illinois

 Controlling Nuisance Birds in Illinois

 The Migratory Bird Treaty Act provides federal legal protection for wild birds with the exception of species not native to North America (pigeon, European starling, and house sparrow) and resident game birds (wild turkey).
 Protection under this act extends to bird feathers and other body parts as well as to eggs and active nests.
 Most birds, including resident game birds, are also protected by Illinois laws.
 You will need to obtain federal and/or state permits in order to legally remove most birds or nests with eggs or young.
 Endangered or threatened species may not be removed.
 Nonlethal control, such as repellents and frightening devices, should be tried before a removal permit will be issued.

 For more information about Canada Geese removal permits contact the Illinois Department of Natural Resources Urban Waterfowl Project Manager at (847) 608-3167

 Deer Removal Permits are generally issued to landowners for properties that are not incorporated within municipal boundaries to help reduce damage caused by deer, where excessive damage to agricultural crops, nurseries, orchards, and/or vineyards is current and ongoing.
 Deer Population Control Permits are issued to agencies, organizations, associations, and municipalities but are not issued to individual landowners.

 Click to expand.